mahdiBerranem/mahdiBerranem/README.md

 ### Hi there 👋

-I'm an Artificial intelligence and data processing Master's degree graduate :mortar_board:, passionate engineer, fast learner, motivated by challenges, and interested in data science.:bulb:
+I'm an Artificial intelligence and data processing Master's degree graduate :mortar_board:, a passionate engineer, fast learner, motivated by challenges, and interested in data science.:bulb:

-I also do web developement and mobile, i enjoy learning new programming languages and frameworks like Django and flutter.
+I also do web development and mobile, I enjoy learning new programming languages and frameworks like Django and Flutter.

 Skills: Python/Computer vision/NLP

-- 🔭 I’m currently working on The Eye Can Talk and NUMIDOO Projects
+- 🔭 I’m currently working on The Eye Can Talk and NUMIDOO ERP Projects
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning MERN Stack
-- 👯 I’m looking to collaborate on Data science Projects
+- 👯 I would be happy to contribute on an open sources projects
+- 📫 How to reach me: https://www.linkedin.com/in/berranem-mahdi